Zohran Mamdani and NYC police are at odds after two officers were injured in a snowball fight

 “This was not just a ‘snowball fight,’” the PBA said in a statement.
 “This was an assault — by adults throwing chunks of ice and rocks — that landed two police officers in the hospital with head and face injuries.”

+Mamdani on Wednesday reiterated his stance: “I’ve said time and time again that I, having seen these videos, to me, it was a snowball fight that got out of hand and it should be treated accordingly.”

+“I’m not going to be banning snowball fights or organized snowball fights,” he added.
+“I’ve shared my thoughts with New Yorkers, and I continue to believe that what we are seeing in this response of this winter blizzard from the city workers as a whole, that includes the hardworking men and women of the NYPD, is part of why the city is getting back on its feet, and I’m appreciative of that work.”

-Hours after the mayor’s news conference, the New York Police Department posted on its social media seeking tips for two suspects “Wanted for ASSAULT ON A POLICE OFFICER.”
+The New York Police Department on Tuesday posted on its social media seeking tips for two suspects “Wanted for ASSAULT ON A POLICE OFFICER.”
 The NYPD said “two uniformed police officers were inside Washington Square Park when two individuals intentionally struck the officers multiple times with snow and ice causing injury to their head, neck, and face.”

-Mamdani’s press team referred to his earlier comments when asked by CNN about the NYPD’s tweet.

 New York Gov. Kathy Hochul, a Mamdani ally, also weighed in, saying, “Our NYPD officers put themselves on the line to protect us every day.
 It is never acceptable to throw anything at a police officer, full stop.”